tfrasc/googlePlacesParser/README.md

 # Google Places Parser
-Simple script to grab Google Places results from input box and parse the results into a simpler format to grab each component (e.g. street, country, etc.).
+Simple script to grab Google Places results from input box and parse the results into a simpler format to grab each address component (e.g. street, country, etc.).

 ## Setup
 - Make sure you include both the Google Places API and jQuery.
 For Google Places we used: